Thatching Tools & Equipment

 When it comes to awkward sections of roof, for example around windows and valleys, the reed thatcher often needs a smaller tool, to drive in the thatch.
 These are usually scaled down versions of the standard legget.
 A design imported from Holland is also used… A conical tapering shape with holes drilled in the face, known as a Dutchman.

 A basic Legget design.
 The angled handle keep the hands clear of the roof surface.
 Notches in the handle, marking 15 and 18 inches (375mm and 450mm) of length, act as a measure; when setting an eaves out, over a wall or gable end.
 On the right the grooved wooden face of a combed wheat reed legget.
 And the metal edged, water reed version.
-With horseshoe nail heads to do the driving..
+With raised horseshoe nail heads instead of a grooved surface…

 The oldest image of a thatching tool is of a legget… Found buried, in a manorial court roll, from Crowle in northern Lincolnshire.
 Written for the year 1364.
-It is easily identified, as a splendid sketch; of a water reed legget.
-As remarkably, thatchers all over eastern England use similar tools today.
+It is easily identified, as a splendid, if tiny sketch; of a water reed legget.

 A legget, is not required by the long straw thatcher.
 Who carefully lays the thatch, but does not drive it into position.
 The tool long straw thatchers use, to tidy the face of their work is, as ever, very simple… The Side Rake, is basically a length a wood, about 4 ft.
 (1.2m) long; just under half of which, is a shaped handle.
 The rake section, is usually made from nails driven through from the top.
 The name sums up it’s use, as the thatcher rakes the roof clear of waste, from their side… Getting a good two handed purchase, from the long handle.